← Help center

 3. Specific fee amount. "$250 cleaning fee per smoking incident" works.
 "Reasonable damage fee" doesn’t.

 4. Documented violation.
-Photos, smoke-alarm logs, neighbour reports.
+Photos, smoke-alarm logs, neighbor reports.
 The certificate proves the agreement; you still need to prove the violation.

 Why claims still get denied